stevegt/promisebase/x/layers.md

 - Read([]byte) (int, error)
 - Close() error

 **Rabin Chunking Integration:**

-The streaming layer integrates Rabin chunking to divide incoming data into content–defined chunks.
-This method uses a rolling hash with a chosen polynomial to determine variable–length chunk boundaries.
+The streaming layer integrates Rabin chunking to divide incoming data into content-defined chunks.
+This method uses a rolling hash with a chosen polynomial to determine variable-length chunk boundaries.
 The resulting chunks, which are kept in memory, are then hashed and stored via the KV layer.

+Dependencies:
+- Content-Addressable (hashkv) Layer
+- Reference layer

 ## Directory tree layer